Hot Birds - Climate change and desert birds

-Post-doc Margaux Rat continued her work investigating the impact of climate change on the social structure of group-living Kalahari birds, with a focus on Sociable Weavers Philetarius socius.
-Margaux has combined a correlative field study (Feb-Mar 2016) and an experimental, laboratory-controlled approach (Dec 2016-Feb 2017) to examine the impacts of variation in temperature on the nature and frequency of social interactions exhibited by Sociable Weavers and ultimately the impact on their social network.
-Results to date from the field component of the project suggest that when individuals experience high air temperatures, their social network becomes less dense and breaks down into smaller components.
-This suggests that individuals interact less with their conspecifics during periods of hot weather.
-Hence, changes in social network structure appear to be linked to the severity of heat stress experienced by individuals.
-Margaux presented these preliminary results at the North America Ornithological Congress 2016 in Washington DC.
+Post-doc Margaux Rat completed her work investigating the impact of climate change on the social structure of group-living Kalahari birds, with a focus on Sociable Weavers Philetairus socius.
+Margaux’s work combined correlative field observations with experimental laboratory-controlled approaches to examine the impact of variation in temperature on the nature and frequency of social interactions and ultimately the impact on social networks of Sociable Weavers.
+Results from the field component of the project suggest that when individuals experience extreme and unstable environmental temperatures they interact less with their conspecifics.
+This is reflected in the cohesiveness of their social network as it becomes less dense and breaks down into more separate components.
+Margaux is now finalising her manuscripts for publication.

-- Andrew McKechnie presented a paper at the 15th International Hibernation Symposium in Las Vegas, USA.
+- Andrew McKechnie presented a seminar at the Australian National University in Canberra.

 Prof. Andrew McKechnie (U. Pretoria)

 Dr Rowan Martin (FIAO, UCT)

 Dr Margaux Rat (FIAO, UCT and U. Pretoria)